Highlike/VideoPaper/README.md

 Preview
 -------

-This is how running VideoPaper can look!
+This is how running VideoPaper can look like!

 ![alt text][screen]